+HB 991 House Research Organization page 3

+OPPONENTS SAY:

 The government should not collect records that no one has the right to see - this is the antithesis of open government.
-Names of those who hold barber's licenses or driver's licenses are public record, and those who carry deadly weapons should be subject to the same degree of scrutiny by the media and other citizens.
+Names of those who hold barber's licenses or driver's licenses are public record, and those licensed to carry deadly weapons should be subject to the same degree of scrutiny by the media and other citizens.
 If a person commits a crime involving a handgun, the public has a right to know if the state licensed that person to carry a gun.
 This free flow of information helps keep the government responsible and responsive to the people.

-HB 318 House Research Organization page 3 Burglars and stalkers are unlikely to make a public record search to target their victims.
-Most criminals commit their crimes impulsively, and even those who would plan a crime probably would be unwilling to request information about a potential victim when the criminal's name would be recorded and reported to that potential victim.
+Burglars and stalkers are unlikely to make a public record search to target their victims.
+Most criminals commit their crimes impulsively, and even someone planning a crime probably would be unwilling to request information about a potential victim when the criminal's name would be recorded and reported to that potential victim.
 Current law already requires that license holders be informed of anyone requesting information about their licenses, and this provides sufficient protection for concealed handgun licensees.
+There is no evidence that criminals regularly are utilizing this law to seek out victims.
+DPS reports that it received 185 requests for concealed handgun license records in 2005 and 132 requests in 2006.

+There is no reason to believe that public knowledge about a person holding a concealed handgun permit makes that licensee less safe.
+In fact, one could argue that a person who is known to carry a concealed weapon permit would be less likely to become a target for crime.

+State law already prohibits the widespread release of information about concealed handgun license holders, and no Texas newspaper would be able to make the same kind of open records request that the newspaper in Virginia did.
+Safeguarding the accuracy of concealed weapon permit lists - like any government mandated record - is the responsibility of the state agency, not the newspaper.

+HB 991 House Research Organization page 4

-There also is no evidence that criminals regularly are utilizing this law to seek out victims.
-In 2004, for example, DPS recorded only 136 public inquiries to determine a person's license status.
-Besides the need for the public to know whether a perpetrator was licensed to carry a gun, there also are numerous reasons a private person might need to find out whether a particular person is licensed to carry a concealed handgun.
+There are many legitimate reasons a private person might need to find out whether a particular person is licensed to carry a concealed handgun.
 The most pressing cases involve the need of victims of domestic violence to find out if their attackers are licensed.
-It would also be very important for a woman who was being stalked to know whether her stalker held a concealed handgun license.
-In both of these situations, knowledge about another's licensee status would help potential victims in making informed decisions about protecting their safety.
+It also would be very important for a woman who was being stalked to know whether her stalker held a concealed handgun license.
+In both of these situations, knowledge about another's licensee status would help potential victims protect their safety.

 The government must operate openly in order for citizens to make informed decisions about public policy.
 By withholding information that Texans have a right to know, this bill would curtail the liberty of all citizens and would favor the rights of a few over the rights of the general public.

+NOTES:

+The companion bill, SB 122 by Deuell, has been referred to the Senate State Affairs Committee.

+During the 2005 regular session, the House passed HB 318 by Hupp et. al, a similar bill, which died in the Senate Criminal Justice Committee.
+In 2003, another similar bill, HB 220 by Hupp, passed the House, but also died in the Senate Criminal Justice Committee.